Skip to content

 Subscription vs one-time purchase: iRacing vs ACC, LMU, AMS2

-Every active subscription includes 31 cars and 27 tracks of rookie and base content, plus the 24/7 service: matchmaking, the licensing system, the stewards/incident reporting, and the live infrastructure.
-That base content is free with the sub, not free to own — a distinction new members miss constantly.
+Every active subscription includes 32 cars and 29 tracks of rookie and base content, plus the 24/7 service: matchmaking, the licensing system, the stewards/incident reporting, and the live infrastructure.
+That base content is free with the sub, not free to own: let the subscription lapse and you lose access to it too.

 Beyond that, cars are $11.95 each and tracks are $11.95 or $14.95.
 Legacy content is cheaper, around $2.95 per car and $4.95 per track.
 The big break comes at volume: once you own 40+ items of regular-priced content, every future purchase is a permanent 20% off.
-There’s no season bundle — racers ask for one regularly and it doesn’t exist.
+There’s no season bundle; iRacing doesn’t sell one.

 A realistic first season past rookies runs $45–55 (one car plus a handful of tracks).
 An active driver chasing new content spends $50–150 per season after that.